 While using Zoom, some data will be disclosed to other call participants and to meeting hosts.
 For example, when you attend a meeting, your name may appear in the attendee list.
 Turning on your video camera, your image and possibly your surroundings will be shown.
 If you send chat messages or share content or your screen, they can be viewed by others in the chat or the meeting.

 Calls will not be recorded without permission.
 Contentful meetings that are primarily internal, such as company-wide town halls and training sessions, are recorded by default to allow later viewing by those who could not participate in the live session.

-Contentful processes personal data for these purposes based on legitimate business interests (effective communication with relevant stakeholders) in accordance with CCPA and GDPR Article 6.1(f).
+Contentful processes personal data for these purposes based on legitimate business interests (effective communication with relevant stakeholders) in accordance with GDPR Article 6.1(f).
 If the video conference relates to a contract, we additionally process data based on GDPR Article 6.1(b).
 Where applicable, call recording is based on consent as per GDPR article 6.1(a).
 Data is retained for as long as reasonably needed for each specific purpose.

 This section explains how you can subscribe to or otherwise obtain more information about our company.
 Please note that we address marketing communications in a separate section below (see “Marketing”): for example if you are an existing customer and have not unsubscribed from such communications, you may receive marketing communications from us as explained in that section.

 You may have the possibility to subscribe to email newsletters on our website, which we use to inform you regularly about various topics related to our company and services.
 You may also have the opportunity to download white papers and reports from our website.
 In such cases you may also have the opportunity to opt in to receive marketing communications from us.